MikaelTHEoret/Mastermind_os/use me as a template to build upon/docs/MEMORY.md

 ### MemoryManager

-High-level service for managing memories, including:
+High-level service for managing memories and system lifecycle:

 - Conversation summarization
 - Context retrieval and generation